hazama-yuinyan/Expresso/Expresso/Documentations/ExpressoTutorial.md

 I know, I know that you hate it.
 But fortunately, or maybe unfortunately, you usually don't see `null` in Expresso in source codes.
 This is because Expresso doesn't allow `null`, but there are places where `null` is allowed, which is unfortunate to most people.
 That's in contexts that involve foreign codes, including .NET.
-In Listing 11, we use `null` in `if writer != null` to check whether `writer` is successfully created and then we dispose of `writer` if it is created.
+In Listing (placeholder), we use `null` in `if writer != null` to check whether `writer` is successfully created and then we dispose of `writer` if it is created.
 Because `writer` is an instance of `FileStream` and `FileStream` is defined in .NET, we can use `null`.
 Other use cases include call expressions to foreign functions.
 In any other contexts, you can't use `null`.

-Returning to Listing 12, it is intended to initialize an instance variable, but it won't compile because `SomeExpressoType` is a type defiend in Expresso and therefore the use of `null` is prohibited in that context.
+Returning to Listing (placeholder), it is intended to initialize an instance variable, but it won't compile because `SomeExpressoType` is a type defiend in Expresso and therefore the use of `null` is prohibited in that context.
 In such a case, use the `Option<T>` type defined in Expresso standard library, which isn't currently provided.

 ## Interoperability with Other .NET Languages